ErcGuy/EchoNet2D/dataset/README.md

 Due to the large size, the dataset is **not included** in this repository.

-Follow below instructions to set up and download
+Follow below instructions to set up and download:

 ## Dataset Setup